Ultimate Vegan Roast Recipe

 vegan roast wrapped in foil on cutting board

-Remove from the oven and let it cool for about 15 minutes before slicing and serving.
+STEP #7: Remove it from the oven and let it cool for about 15 minutes before slicing and serving.

 Great add-ons are roasted potatoes, carrots, and other veggies, as well as steamed green peas.
 My 10-Minute Brown Gravy is excellent with this seitan roast as well.
-If you need more inspiration, check out this list of Vegetable Side Dishes.
+If you need more inspiration, check out this list of 21 Vegan Holiday Recipes.

 Roasting potatoes and carrots

-To roast the potatoes and carrots, I simply dice them up and steam them in a microwave-safe dish for 7-minutes.
+To roast the potatoes and carrots completely oil-free to serve with this roast, I simply dice them up and steam them in a microwave-safe dish for 7 minutes.

 overhead shot of vegan roast with roasted potatoes and carrots in cast iron baking dish